laam-egg/Fireback/VS/README.md

 # Note on Visual Studio project files

 ## IDE
-To use these files you must have Visual Studio installed on your local machine.
+To use these files you must have Visual Studio installed on your machine.
 This project is checked to compile fine with Visual Studio 2022.

 ## Setup third-party libraries